SNAP Benefits in Indiana: How to Apply and Qualify

 SNAP Replacement Benefits for Food Loss

 If you lose food bought with SNAP due to a power outage or flood, you can request a replacement.
 Report the loss to your local DFR office within 10 days.
-After major storms, replacements may be issued automatically.
+After major storms, replacements may be automatic.
+Check for official notices.

 Frequently Asked Questions